mencia/audio-mps/README.md

 It defines our RNN model and contains other methods, to sample from the trained model for example.

-* training_estimators.py
+* train.py

-It loads the training data, and runs the training.
-A custom estimator is used.
+It performs the training.

+* data.py

+It creates a synthetic dataset or reads in real data.

 * reader.py

-It picks out a subset of the data, that contains a desired feature: pitch, instrument ...
+When using real data (like Nsynth), it picks out a subset of the data, that contains a desired feature: pitch, instrument ...

 * make-small-dataset.py

-It imports reader.py to make the dataset.
+When using real data (like Nsynth), it imports reader.py to make the dataset.

-## Todo

-1. Sampling
-1. What about initialization?
-Glorot variance depends on size.
-1. Monitor change of state to see if it is small
-1. Exploring latent space